yunawuuu/finalProject/README.md

 Put all of the above together.

 ## Code
 I am evaluating on how the code works.

-# End of class note:
-If you want to keep this repository associated with your GitHub name at the end of the course.
-You will need to change ownership of the repository under `Settings` above.
-See [transferring a repository]([https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-organization)https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-organization) for more information.
+I should be able to run it on my computer.